nikspyratos/toybox/README.md

 - Duster (linting),
 - Larastan (static analysis),
 - PHP Insights (analysis & architecture),
+- Rector (automated refactoring),
-- Rustywind (Tailwind linting).
+- Rustywind (Tailwind linting),
-- Roave security advisories
+- Roave security advisories (prevent insecure package installs)

 There are also some default Pest tests for architecture rules as well.
 You may see some overlap or conflicts in recommendations by these tools - if so, please make an issue so I can adjust the config to avoid the conflict.